tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Majestic Deeds

+1/Day

+One of these scepters is said to have belonged to an elven monarch who had a vexing jester in their court.
+You are immune to accidentally looking foolish, even if others try to make you look so (for example, when others would fall into mud from a drop, you land gracefully with your hair un-mussed).
+The power of the item doesn’t protect you from any sort of attack, however.
+When you use the daily power, until your next initiative roll or until your next full heal-up, roll twice and take the best result for skill checks where you have an opportunity to ‘look impressive.’

+**Quirk:** Conceited, like a cat.

+---

+#### Mountain King

+_Recharge 6+:_ You animate nearby tools to do the work they were designed for (axes chop, picks dig, mops mop, etc.) until the end of the battle or for five minutes.

+**Quirk:** Likes to prove worth.

+---

+#### Phantom Prince

+_Recharge 11+:_ When you score a critical hit with a spell cast through this implement, teleport to a nearby location you can see.

+**Quirk:** Can’t abide being in the presence of salt.

+---

 #### Rod of Dwarven Might

 _Recharge 16+:_ This scepter produces a glowing axe-head on your command.
 You can use the implement as a two-handed axe you are proficient with.
 Its default bonus is the same as the implement, and you use your highest ability modifier for attack and damage while attacking with it.